 Payments NZ is the authority on payment systems in New Zealand.
-We manage and govern four of New Zealand’s core payment clearing systems in coordination with the industry to ensure payments are simple and secure for Kiwis and to enable a strong self-regulatory and innovative payments environment.
+We manage and govern four of New Zealand’s core payment clearing systems in coordination with the industry to ensure payments are simple and secure for Kiwis and to enable a strong self-governing and innovative payments environment.

 Payments NZ was established in 2010 by eight banks, with support of the Reserve Bank, with a mandate to open access to and preserve the integrity of New Zealand’s payments system.
 Our eight shareholder banks are ANZ, ASB, BNZ, Citibank, HSBC, Kiwibank, TSB and Westpac.